uwacyber/cits3006/cits3006-assessments/project.md

 ### Task 1 todo:

 1. Remember, when configuring the web server, the vulnerabilities are not easily exploitable.
 2. By Friday 11:59pm of week 9, your team leader must submit the group report on LMS outlining the vulnerabilities implemented and how they are exploited to provide at least 3 different ways to gain root access, along with other vulnerabilities.
 This report will be used during the live demo as a guideline for the marker, and any new vulnerabilities not in the report will not be counted toward the grade.
-3. You must also submit your individual report on LMS (by 11:59pm).
-This should outline your contribution to the group project clearly and concisely.
-Remember, quality over quantity.
+Also, the report must explicitly and clearly state individual contributions.
+This will be used to assess the individual contribution to the project.
-4. The team leader must share the `.ova` file of your vulnerable web server via email to me (e.g., a link is sufficient).
+3. The team leader must share the `.ova` file of your vulnerable web server via email to me (e.g., a link is sufficient).
 Acknowledgement will be made once received.
-5. The team leader must schedule your demo slot from the available slots provided on MS Teams -> Project Discussion -> CITS3006 Project Groups -> Task 1 Demo booking (week 10).
+4. The team leader must schedule your demo slot from the available slots provided on MS Teams -> Project Discussion -> CITS3006 Project Groups -> Task 1 Demo booking (week 10).

 {% hint style="warning" %}
 DON'T do everything yourself.
 This is not a race among the team members.
 If you read the rubric on individual reports, the marks are based on your ability to demonstrate penetration testing skills, which means QUALITY over QUANTITY (i.e., you don't have to get full marks in other tasks to receive full marks for your individual report).

 What does "Quality" mean?
-In the context of this project, it means that you are able to not only demonstrate skills you have learned in the unit, but have also researched and applied more advanced skills derived from further research into the topic.
-That is, you are expected to conduct further research to learn more about various penetration testing techniques and use them in this project.
+In the context of this project, it means that you are able to not only demonstrate skills you have learned in the unit, but have also researched and applied more advanced skills derived from further research into the topic, with an in-depth understanding and explanation of skills and techniques demonstrated.
+That is, you are expected to conduct further research to learn more about various penetration testing techniques and use them in this project as appropriate.

 Of course, you will need to meet all requirements to receive marks for other tasks, which means your contributions may vary (i.e., you might have to cover for other members if needed).
 {% endhint %}